 *C9.26.
 This congregation shall make satisfactory settlement of all financial obligations to a former deacon before calling a successor.
 A deacon shall make satisfactory settlement of all financial obligations to this congregation before beginning service in a call to another congregation or employment in another ministry setting.

 *C9.27.
-When a deacon is called to serve in company with another rostered minister or other rostered ministers, the privileges and responsibilities of each rostered minister shall be specified in documents to accompany the call and to be drafted in consultation involving the rostered ministers, the Congregational Council, and the bishop of the synod.
-As occasion requires, the documents may be revised through a similar consultation
+When a deacon is called to serve in company with another rostered minister or other rostered ministers, the privileges and responsibilities of each rostered minister shall be specified in documents to accompany the call and to be drafted in consultation involving the rostered ministers, the Congregation Council, and the bishop of the synod.
+As occasion requires, the documents may be revised through a similar consultation.

 *C9.28.
 With the approval of the bishop of the synod, this congregation may depart from *C9.25.a. and call a deacon for a specific term.
 Details of such calls shall be in writing setting forth the purpose and conditions involved.
 Prior to the completion of a term, the bishop or a designated representative of the bishop shall meet with the deacon and representatives of this congregation for a review of the call.
-Such a call may be terminated before its expiration in accordance with the provisions of *C9.25.a.
+Such a call may also be terminated before its expiration in accordance with the provisions of *C9.25.a.

 *C9.29.
 The deacon shall become a member of this congregation upon receipt and acceptance of the letter of call.
 In a parish of multiple congregations, the deacon shall hold membership in one of the congregations.

 *C9.31.
-The deacon(s) shall submit a report of his or her ministry to the bishop of the synod at least 90 days prior to each regular meeting of the Synod Assembly.
+The deacon(s) shall submit a report of ministry to the bishop of the synod at least 90 days prior to each regular meeting of the Synod Assembly.

 Chapter 10.